K3KDW/LowTap/README.md

 Low-barrier doesn't mean much in the context of ultra simple tapcode but means a great deal in the context of unbreakable encryption in a few minutes of training.
 Encryption is new and scary to most LowTap removes that barrier.

 ## What about Morse Code?
 Morse Code is brilliant.
 It's simple enough to be highly effective, even through inconsistent radio noise, yet complex enough to accommodate entire books of information easily.
 On-off keying protocols provide an amazing signal to noise ratio, especially considering how simple they are.
-Morse Code is a digital mode that doesn't require a computer, complicated radios, or much power to emable worldwide communication.
+Morse Code is a digital mode that doesn't require a computer, complicated radios, or much power to enable worldwide communication.
 It's the best bang for the buck in communications.

 Despite all the benefits, Morse Code is hard to learn.
-My lifestyle could not reliably acommodate the intensity and consistency of Morse Code training.
+My lifestyle could not consistently acommodate the intensity and consistency of Morse Code training.
 I also found the people I most want to communicate with completely averse to learning Morse Code with me.
 Aside from random contacts on the radio I was going to be isolated.

 While tapping out Morse Code dits and dahs on my leg for practice, I realized that a tap works great for a dit but what about dahs?
 A short swipe action is close but made me wonder if information could be sent through a single action instead of a combination of two.
 The obvious prior art is tapcode.
 Though not as useful in prisons, the convenience and clarity of numbers for other contexts far outweigh the addition of a single row and column.